How ConsumerAffairs uses cookies

 Binding

-American Van Lines is a great choice for long-distance moves if you need secure, reliable storage along the way.
+American Van Lines (AVL) can be a great choice for long-distance moves if you need secure, reliable storage along the way.
 Its climate-controlled warehouses are designed to protect your belongings from fire, weather and other damage, making them a safer option than standard self-storage.

 With flexible storage options and experienced crews handling your items, AVL offers extra peace of mind during complex or delayed moves.

-Many praise the professional crews, but some have reported issues with communication, pricing, delays and damage claims.
+Many customers on our site have praised the company’s professional crews, but some have reported issues with communication, pricing, delays and damage claims.

 Pros